schejara/wildlife-hazard-forecast-tool-project/README.md

 * Format your schema file by running `npx prisma format` in a terminal.
 * Migrate schema changes to the remote database by running `npx prisma migrate dev` in a terminal.
 This is a destructive operation and is not guaranteed to keep existing data intact.
+* Add seed data to the database by running `npx prisma db seed` in a terminal.

 ## Tech Stack